microsoft/onnxruntime/docs/get-started/with-winrt.md

 ---

-# Windows Machine Learning WinRT API
+# Get started with ORT for Windows Machine Learning WinRT
 {: .no_toc }

 The ONNX Runtime Nuget package provides the ability to use the full [WinML API](https://docs.microsoft.com/en-us/windows/ai/windows-ml/api-reference).